 Learning and development opportunities

 Piquing young and curious minds, the SPD Education Programme provides learning and development opportunities to students through outings, camps, workshops and courses.
 In addition, we also conduct workshops and seminars for caregivers and teachers to guide them in communicating and managing children with special needs.

 When necessary, primary and secondary school students from low-income families studying in mainstream schools also receive partial or fully sponsored private tuition.

 Post-secondary school students also receive career counselling to help them identify their interests and abilities, as well as set future-oriented goals.

-Our social workers and case management officers provide counselling and look into the social, financial and rehabilitation needs of students with physical disabilities.
+Our social workers and case management officers provide counselling and look into the social, financial and rehabilitation needs of students with disabilities.
 Support is also extended to the students’ families.
-The team helps recommend and co-ordinate specialised SPD services such as rehabilitation, assistive technology, befriending and mentoring, if the students require them.
+The team helps recommend and co-ordinate specialised SPD services such as therapy, assistive technology, befriending and mentoring, if the students require them.